curzel-it/funnybot/Readme.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q4dWr85J4hA?si=nLaqTsjOZidvHcdI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Why?
+Idk.

 ## Does it work?
 Can I use it?
-I mean, there's better tools out there, but go ahead...
+I mean, there's far, FAR better tools out there, but go ahead...
 If you really want to try it out I won't stop you 😂

-The file [funnybot.json](funnybot.json) can be imported directly in the app and include the "source" for most of the videos on my YouTube channel, the repo also includes the same assets I use.
+The file [funnybot.json](funnybot.json) can be imported directly in the app and include the "source" for most of my videos, the repo also includes the same assets I use.

 ## Screenshots
 Homepage, showing the list of your series and general settings